muralinekkanti/node-kafka-example/README.md

  * Step 5:
  To run the application, follow the below commands:
 	* npm start consumer -- This is a simple app to consume messages from a topic that is configured through the environment variables
-	* npm start producer -- The is a sample app that produces the message to the topic that is configured through the environment variables
+	* npm start producer -- This is a sample app that produces the message to the topic that is configured through the environment variables

 ## Prerequisite